sgwgsw/Rowdyhacks2022-CTF/README.md

 This repo is to be used for educational purposes only, and is intended to be run against your own machine.
 We do not condone the use of these skills/techniques outside of this lab environment.
-DO NOT change any files or commands; run exactly as described in “Starting the Lab” steps 1-4.
+DO NOT change any files or commands; run exactly as described in “Starting the Lab Environment".

 **Scenario**